project-sunbird/project-sunbird.github.io/pages/features-documentation/announcement.md

 allowSearch: true
 ---

 Announcements are an invariable part of organizational activities.
-From important dates, to events, to policy changes, organization members have to be notified of everything.
+From important dates, to events, to policy changes, organization members must be notified of everything.
 It is a formidable task to notify each member of the organization in person or through electronic communication (email).

 On Sunbird, the Announcement feature allows you to send a systemwide message to all your target audience via a Dashboard.
 This feature is helpful for swift communication of urgent information, such as Orders or Circulars.
 The organization administrator can assign one or more members to become announcement senders in the portal.
 The chief responsibility of this role is to create and send announcements.

 ## Announcement Workflow

-The sequential set of tasks, the announcement sender has to complete to successfully send announcements, are explained diagramtically in the workflow:
+The sequential set of tasks, the announcement sender has to complete to successfully send announcements, are explained diagrammatically  in the workflow:

 <center><img src="pages/features-documentation/images/announcement/workflow.png"></center>